adalbertoteixeira/pull_requests/README.md

 # Pull Requests

-Tool to automate the creation of PRs for JavaScript repositories.
+Tool to automate the creation of PRs for JavaScript repositories, using Clickup as the issue manager and Claude as the AI assistant.

+This tool is currently tied heavily to my specific use case.
+Improvements to accommodate other use cases aren't currently in the Roadmap, but might be considered if tests start being added.

 ## Highlights
+- Loads Clickup issues as the basis for the prompt piped into Claude.
 - When a pre-commit hook fails, the next run automatically suggests the previously entered commit message;
 - Helps build a Github PR template and automatically check tasks.